MaisJamal/carla_apollo_bridge/README.md

 ```

-In Dreamview run the following modules: Routing, Planning, Third party perception, Prediction and Control.
+In Dreamview setup the mode to **Mkz Lgsvl** , the vehicle to **Lincoln2017MKZ LGSVL** and the map to the needed Carla Town, then run the following modules: **Routing, Planning, Third party perception, Prediction**.

-To monitor the planning and control process turn PNC monitor on.
+To monitor the planning and control process turn **PNC Monitor** on.

 #### Run Carla docker container